Deltares-research/DLLMForge/docs/tutorials/tutorial_advanced_agent.rst

           watershed_data = {
-              "mississippi": "The Mississippi River watershed drains 41% of the continental US...", "colorado": "The Colorado River watershed spans 7 US states...",
+              "mississippi": "The Mississippi River watershed drains 41% of the continental US...", "colorado": "The Colorado River watershed spans 7 US states...", "amazon": "The Amazon watershed is the largest on Earth, with vast biodiversity and significant discharge to the Atlantic.", "nile": "The Nile watershed spans 11 countries, sustaining agriculture and livelihoods along the river corridor."
               # Additional watershed data
           }
           return watershed_data.get(watershed_name.lower(), f"Sorry, I don't have specific information about the {watershed_name} watershed.")